cocoon sandbox

 POST /v1/sandboxes/{id}/release

-Auth: the sandbox’s own token.
+Auth: the sandbox’s own token, or the root token for operator cleanup by id.
 Destroys the VM.
 204 on success, 404 for an unknown id or wrong token.
 Releasing an already-gone sandbox is 404 — the SDK treats it as success.

 POST /v1/sandboxes/{id}/hibernate

-Auth: the sandbox’s own token.
+Auth: the sandbox’s own token, or the root token by id (operator, like release).
 Atomically snapshots the VM and stops it, freeing its memory; the next agent access restores it transparently (sessions, processes, and memory state intact — cocoon’s hibernate keeps the snapshot point and the stop coincident).
 Idempotent on an already-hibernated sandbox.
 The TTL keeps running: a hibernated sandbox is still reaped (VM and snapshot) at its deadline.
 When to hibernate is the caller’s policy — the node only provides the transition.
-204 on success, 404 unknown id or wrong token.
+204 on success, 404 unknown id or wrong token, 409 on the egress lane or when volumes are attached (neither kind of sandbox hibernates; see egress).

 POST /v1/sandboxes/{id}/fork